cerb/cerb.github.io/_docs/developers/api/topics/custom-fields.md

 ## Building a list of the available custom fields

+As of [Cerb 8.2.1](/releases/8.2.1/) you can retrieve custom field information using the [/records](/docs/api/modules/records/) API.

-The available custom fields and fieldsets for a specific record type can be retrieved using the [Contexts](/docs/api/modules/contexts/) module:
+The available custom fields and fieldsets for a specific record type can also be retrieved using the [Contexts](/docs/api/modules/contexts/) module:

 <pre>
 <code class="language-http">